How to Successfully Harden Off Your Seedlings and Young Plants

 hardening off seedlings and plants

 Hardening off your plants and young seedlings gradually exposes them to outdoor growing conditions, such as wind, sun, and temperature fluctuations.
-This process helps tender plants and seedlings acclimate to the outdoor environment so they can survive and thrive when transplanted in the garden.
+This process helps tender plants and seedlings acclimate to the outdoor environment to survive and thrive when transplanted in the garden.

 This is done by gradually increasing the time your plants and seedlings spend outdoors each day to longer periods of time.
 The initial day will start with only a few hours on the first day and eventually build up to a full day.